-The table below presents information about nonconsolidated VIEs in which the firm holds variable interests.
-Nonconsolidated VIEs are aggregated based on principal business activity.
+In the table above, nonconsolidated VIEs are aggregated based on principal business activity.
 The nature of the firm's variable interests can take different forms, as described in the rows under maximum exposure to loss.
-In the table below:
+In the table above:

 - The maximum exposure to loss excludes the benefit of offsetting financial instruments that are held to mitigate the risks associated with these variable interests. - For retained and purchased interests and loans and investments, the maximum exposure to loss is the carrying value of these interests.